 There are other solutions for aircraft identification that don’t involve certificates or a digitally enabled UTM system.
-For example, Vigilant Aerospace completed beyond line-of-sight flight testing of its new FlightHorizon collision avoidance system for drones at NASA Armstrong Flight Research Center in the Mojave Desert without a complex system.
+For example, Vigilant Aerospace completed beyond line-of-sight flight testing of its new FlightHorizon detect-and-avoid system for drones at NASA Armstrong Flight Research Center in the Mojave Desert without a complex system.

 He also quotes an analysis piece on drone control by a US Air Force General with extensive experience managing drones and people flying drones, who points out that encrypted data links, and cellular data links for drones generally, are a technology that has not yet arrived:

 General Poss goes on to point out we have not figured out how command and control can be performed reliably over the cellular network.